thaerkh/vim-workspace/README.md

 ```
 let g:workspace_sensible_settings = 1
 ```
-## Omni Completion
-Vim's omni completion is enabled by default, and any orphaned preview windows will automatically close after a selection has been made.

 ## Persistent Workspace
 #### Vim Session
 Toggling the `ToggleWorkspace` command on will persistently track your session found in a current working directory, and all workspace features will be enabled.
 Conversely, toggling the command off will remove the session and disable the workspace features.